Logiqx/gpx-ideas/docs/gpx/proposal/garmin.md

 #### GPX 1.1

-What has been written above also applies to GPX 1.1 files - i.e. `xmlns="http://www.topografix.com/GPX/1/0"`
+What has been written above also applies to GPX 1.1 files - i.e. `xmlns="http://www.topografix.com/GPX/1/1"`

-Non-standard GPX 1.1 content is basically ignored by the GPX import.
+Non-standard GPX 1.1 elements are basically ignored by the GPX import.